cironis-adam/Code-Challenge/README.md

 # Problem

 Create a simple web application which displays Volta station data and provides a search interface.
 We’ve given you a fake database of data in the form of `database.js`.
-Your client must use an MVC, with an extra point awarded for use of React or AngularJS; we’ve included a screenshot of the minimal UI/design we’d like to see, but it doesn’t need to be pixel perfect.
+Your client must use an MVC, with a preference for React or AngularJS; we’ve included a screenshot of the minimal UI/design we’d like to see, but it doesn’t need to be pixel perfect.
 The server should be JavaScript-based (f.e.
 Node.js, Express, etc.).
 Create a file named `RUNME.md` to explain how we should run and evaluate your solution locally.

 To give some more specifics to the requirements, we’ve included our evaluation rubric in this repository as `Code Challenge Rubric`.
 There’s no distinct passing score, but go for perfect, ok?